 Welcome to the Alcohol and Drug Counseling Student Association!
 We're glad you're here.
-We want to make this website and portal THE place to locate all resources, events and happenings related to Human Services/Chemical Dependency and majors at Metro State.
+We want to make this website and portal THE place to locate all resources, events and happenings related to the Alcohol and Drug Counseling major at Metro State.
 Feel free to browse our site.
 We hope you like what you see.
 If there is anything you would like to have added, please, feel free to drop us a line.

-The Alcohol and Drug Counseling Student Association has monthly meetings during the academic year: September - May in Library Room 301 (unless otherwise noted in our announcements; watch the calendar).
-Food is provided along with speakers, other ADC majors, alumni and information on events such as conferences, speakers, volunteer opportunities and networking opportunities.
-Come and join us!
+The Alcohol and Drug Counseling Student Association has monthly meetings during the academic year: September - May once amonth.
+Food is provided along with speakers, other ADC major students, alumni and information on events such as conferences, speakers, volunteer opportunities and networking opportunities.

 We also have a Facebook page.
 We list job postings, articles and other interesting tidbits in chemical dependency.
 To link to our Facebook page, click the Facebook icon.